prix-x/my-website/README.md

-# Macondo
+# My Personal Website

-Welcome to Macondo, my personal website where I showcase my projects and programming work.
+I made this website for Macondo (Hack Club)

 - Built using HTML and Tailwind CSS
-- Check out my cyberpunk-themed hardware setups
+- Used to log my coding hours and track progress